Professor, Department of Medicine

 University of Wisconsin

-Basal-like tumors are clinically aggressive and lack targeted therapies because they are estrogen receptor (ER)-negative and HER2-negative.
-Dr. Cryns and colleagues have shown that a cell stress protein called αB-crystallin contributes to the aggressive behavior of basal-like tumors.
-More recently, Dr. Cryns and his team have developed new in vivo models of basal-like breast cancer and shown that αB-crystallin regulates the spread (“metastasis”) of breast tumor cells to the brain and other organs.
-During the current year of BCRF funding, the researchers are investigating the mechanisms by which αB-crystallin promotes metastasis and screening for drugs to block the expression of this protein.
+Basal-like tumors, which include those classified as triple negative, are clinically aggressive and lack targeted therapies.
+Drs.
+Cryns and Gradishar and colleagues have shown that a cell stress protein called αB-crystallin contributes to the aggressive behavior of basal-like/triple-negative tumors.
+More recently, they developed new experimental models of basal-like breast cancer and have shown that αB-crystallin regulates the spread (metastasis) of breast tumor cells to the brain and other organs.
+During the next year of BCRF funding, the researchers will use these unique models to test new therapies aimed at reducing brain and other metastases.
+These studies could lead to new treatments for metastatic basal-like breast cancer.